TsekNet/website/about.md

 SRE with an unhealthy addiction to automation.

-With over five years of experience in IT, my primary areas of focus are PowerShell, Python, automation, CI/CD, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.
+With over eight years of experience in IT, my primary areas of focus are PowerShell, Python, automation, CI/CD, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.